 WORK ENVIRONMENT: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 The noise level in the work environment is usually quiet but may be moderate to loud at times.
 The employee is frequently required to interact with the parents, public and staff during and after the normal workday.
 The position requires the individual to meet multiple demands from several people and exhibit good human relation skills including courtesy, tact and patience.
-The employee is directly responsible for the safety, well-being and work output of subordinate staff.

 If you are interested in submitting your application to this position click on

 the "Apply Now" button above.
 You must register with Eduation America Network to complete the application process.